Customizing your Automate > Twitter settings will allow you to automatically pull-in Tweets most relevant to your content.

 The accounts you're following will appear in a list under the Follow field.
 All Tweets from these users will be published automatically to your stream.

 If you want to moderate the Tweets from certain users, you can select 'Add to Moderation Hub' under that user's name.
 Applying filters can also help you to refine the Tweets you publish from these users.

 How do I follow a hashtag, cashtag or keyword?

-Engage’s Auto Post feature for Twitter, allows you to automatically post hashtags, cashtags and keywords into your stream.
+Live’s Auto Post feature for Twitter, allows you to automatically post hashtags, cashtags and keywords into your stream.
 Customizing your Twitter Automate settings simplifies your workflow, and allows you to automatically post selected tweets that are both consistently current and in-line with your content’s subject matter.